Updated 5/2023 in blue.

 - It is meant to be a review, not a super hard test, so don’t freak out!
 Most things you will already know and if you don’t then you can look them up and learn them.

 - In 2021, I think they were the same questions as I had last time…or at least very similar.
+In 2023 they were very familiar as well.

 - Types of questions includes therapeutic riding questions (like safety protocols for stirrups, gates, etc.), horse knowledge questions (like signs of health, illness, lameness, etc.), and PATH guidelines (such as for visitors, written vs. implemented, safety, etc.).